-A quirky vegetable sculpture contest features a squash Donald Trump and a papal 'cornclave'
+A quirky vegetable sculpture contest features a squash Donald Trump and a papal 'Cornclave'

 “Wolf Hall” actor Mark Rylance, one of a group of local residents opposed to big events in Brockwell Park, is represented as “Mark Rylunch,” with an apple-carved head and satirical signs branding him a NIMBY (not in my backyard) campaigner.

-“Every year, this is what we get so excited about, is the vegetable sculptures,” said Country Fair regular Maddy Luxon.
+“Every year, this is what we get so excited about, is the vegetable sculptures,” Country Fair regular Maddy Luxon said.
 “It’s just so unique and just so witty and we love the political ones.”

 “And the puns,” said Marek Szandrowski, who was with her.
 “The vegetable puns, definitely.”